Wedding planning timeline 12 month & 6 month planning guides

 Whether you’re planning a traditional 12-month engagement or a shorter 6-month engagement, having a structured plan makes all the difference.
 This guide breaks down the wedding planning process month by month so you can stay organized, reduce stress, and enjoy the planning journey.

-For a detailed, step-by-step breakdown of every task, see our 12 Steps to Planning a Wedding.
+For a detailed, step-by-step breakdown of every task, see my 12 Steps to Planning a Wedding.

 Understanding Your Wedding Planning Timeline